SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   should be integer, not a string.
 Yep, a subtle detail that easy to skip, it would be nice to have an error about it LS!
 - Fix it by casting to int: `'variant_id' => (int)$variantId, // Should be an int!`
+- Hm, but where this email comes from?
+I'm authenticated in LS as a store owner, so they pre-fill it for me.
+What if I try to checkout in incognito mode?
+- Open incognito, log in as `lemon@example.com` with password `lemonpass`, try
+- to checkout - aha, user data is empty!
+Not a big deal, user can manually fill that... but we can do better and prefill it from our app as we know user email and name when they authenticated.
+- First, we will need User object - inject `?User $user = null` to the `createCheckout()`.
+- Next, below `$attributes = [];`, add `if ($user)`.
+- Inside add `$attributes['checkout_data']['email'] = $user->getEmail();`.
+- And add `$attributes['checkout_data']['name'] = $user->getFirstName();`.
+- Now, inside `OrderController::checkout()`, inject `#[CurrentUser] ?User $user`.
+- And pass the user to the `createCheckout($user)`.
+// TODO Too early - let's do it later
+//- But inside add `$this->denyAccessUnlessGranted(AuthenticatedVoter::IS_AUTHENTICATED);`.
+//- PhpStorm does not like it much though it should work.
+To make PhpStorm
+//  happy - above add `if (!$user instanceof User)`.
+//- And then `throw $this->createAccessDeniedException('You must be logged in to checkout!');`.
+- Perfect, let's try checkout in incognito again - now user data pre-filled!

+### Workaround for Multiple Products Purchase
+?
+The problem is that even if we will change the name and description of the product in the LS checkout - LS will still use the original name and image in the emails and orders.
+That's why probably better to create a base product, e.g. "E-lemonades" and use it as a base variant ID for multiple product purchases?
 - OK, now a single product purchase looks awesome, but if we add one more product there's a problem - we purchase only the first product from our shopping cart.
 - Actually, there's a bigger problem - LS do not allow you to buy more than